 Disclaimer: In this first assignment you analyze a simple stochastic system.
 It is a little unconventional since we are asking you to perform the type of analysis this class is supposed to teach you.
 Therefore, some parts of it might not be very clear to you but will become clearer as we progress in the class.
 The idea is to gain an appreciation for what the challenges are in analyzing a stochastic system.
 I also want you to appreciate how it is possible to state facts about the system's behavior even if randomness implies that anything is possible.

-Homework 1 - Lower-bounded biased random walk (Due Monday September 11, in class.)
+Homework 1 - Lower-bounded biased random walk (Due Monday September 9, in class.)
 This example considers a certain game in a certain casino where your chances of winning are slightly better than your chances of loosing.
 More specifically, you place 1-dollar bets, with probability p you are paid 1 dollar and with probability 1-p you loose you bet.
 The good news is that p>1/2.
 The catch is that you have to keep playing forever or until you loose all your money.
 If you have w dollars is it a good idea to play this game or not?
 You have to balance the fact that while you are more likely to win than loose, there is always a chance of getting unlucky a few times and losing all your money.
 And since you have to keep playing forever the latter possibility cannot be ignored heedlessly.
 We will also study the case p<1/2.
 If you are having trouble with this homework, this piece of code simulates one experiment.
-This other code repeats the experiment a hundred times and the numerical analysis of outcomes is undertaken here.
-You are well advised to first try things on your own.
-Solutions are available here.
+This other code repeats the experiment a hundred times and the Solutions are available here.

 Continuous-time Markov chains